ICTU/quality-time/docs/src/development.md

 ### Running *Quality-time* locally

-When developing *Quality-time*, we recommend running the bespoke components from a shell and the standard components in Docker.
-The server and frontend components have auto-reload, meaning that when you edit the code, they will restart and run the new code automatically.
-The collector and notifier components don't have auto-reload, and need to stopped and started by hand to activate new code.
+When developing *Quality-time*, there are two ways to run *Quality-time* locally: in Docker completely (scenario 1 below) or partly in Docker and partly from shells (scenario 2 below).

+If you want to get *Quality-time* up and running quickly, for example for a demo, we recommend scenario 1.
+For software development, we recommend scenario 2.

 #### Install prerequisites

-Prerequisites are Docker, Git, Python 3.10, a recent version of Node.js (we test with the Long Term Support version of Node).
+Prerequisites are Docker and Git for both scenario's.
+For scenario 2 you also need Python 3.10 and a recent version of Node.js (we test with the Long Term Support version of Node).

 Clone this repository: